Claiming ineffective assistance of counsel (IAC) is a way to get your guilty plea, guilty verdict or sentence reversed in Nevada.

 For information on other methods for challenging convictions and sentences, read our article about post-conviction relief in Nevada.

-The Sixth Amendment to the US Constitution guarantees criminal defendants the right to “assistance of counsel.”
-This means that if you are charged with crimes in the U.S., you have the legal right to a:
+The Sixth Amendment to the US Constitution guarantees criminal defendants the right to competent and reasonable “assistance of counsel.”1 If your defense lawyer is ineffective to the point where you are denied your constitutional rights, you can ask the court to reverse your conviction.2

-Note that ineffective assistance of counsel does not necessarily apply every time:
+Note that claiming ineffective assistance of counsel will not necessarily help you every time:

 - you get convicted, or